zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

         self.fail("Test not implemented yet.
 Define expected results.")
 ```

+These are templates the generator created but the boilerplate code provides most of the examples we need.

+#### Writing tests based on the requirements

 If you remember [the previous post](https://zaferbalkan.com/wazuh-devenv/#workflow-overview), I mentioned the **Red, Green, Refactor** approach there.
 We are in the **Red** phase now: the tests fail, because we wrote the tests first, not the code.
 Now, our task is to satisfy the tests and make it green.
 However, the generated test above is a template.
-We must define our requirements for how to do that.

-Let's go step by step.
-On the first two files, namely `ID4688,4778,4779 RDP hijack direct.evtx` and `ID4688-4778 RDP hijack command execution.evtx`, we can see the usage of `tscon.exe`.
-There's a very old and obvious procedure that we can use in our detections.

-{% include gallery id="galleryTscon" caption="The lolbin tscon.exe is used to hijack RDP session" %}

-But first, we must fix our tests.
-Let's define our requirements.
-The first two event log samples show the usage of `tscon`.

-1. Ensure that there is a response for each log.
-This is to ensure the test data is not corrupted and does not break the analysis.
-2. Ensure that there is an alert with level **12** and has a MITRE ATT&CK TTP ID of *T1021.001 - Remote Services: Remote Desktop Protocol*.
-3. Ensure that there is an alert with level **12** and has a MITRE ATT&CK TTP ID of *T1563.002 - Remote Service Session Hijacking: RDP Hijacking*.

-The first file, `ID4688,4778,4779 RDP hijack direct.evtx` also has a session disconnect and a reconnect event.
-But the devil is in the details: the RDP session name is the same, but user accounts are different.
-Let's detect that.

-1. Ensure that there is a response for each log.
-This is to ensure the test data is not corrupted and does not break the analysis.
-2. Ensure that there is an alert with level **15** and has a MITRE ATT&CK TTP ID of *T1021.001 - Remote Services: Remote Desktop Protocol*.
-3. Ensure that there is an alert with level **15** and has a MITRE ATT&CK TTP ID of *T1563.002 - Remote Service Session Hijacking: RDP Hijacking*.
-3. Ensure that there is an alert with level **15** and has a MITRE ATT&CK TTP ID of *T1078 - Valid Accounts*.

-The last file, `ID4825-Denied RDP connection with valid credentials.evtx`, is not an obvious [indicator of attack (IOA)](https://www.splunk.com/en_us/blog/learn/ioa-indicators-of-attack.html), but a medium-level helper that allows us to be informed by the denied authentication for RDP.
-The requirements are similar here.

-1. Ensure that there is a response for each log.
-This is to ensure the test data is not corrupted and does not break the analysis.
-2. Ensure that there is an alert with level **5** and has a MITRE ATT&CK TTP ID of *T1021.001 - Remote Services: Remote Desktop Protocol*.
-3. Ensure that there is an alert with level **5** and has a MITRE ATT&CK TTP ID of *T1078 - Valid Accounts*.
-4. Ensure that there is an alert with level **5** and has a group named *authentication_failed*.

-The first difference is about the MITRE ATT&CK labels, as the first one is an obvious hijacking indicator, and needs an additional [T1563.002 - Remote Service Session Hijacking: RDP Hijacking](https://attack.mitre.org/techniques/T1563/002/) tag.
-The other difference is in the rule levels.
-According to the Wazuh [rules classification guide](https://documentation.wazuh.com/current/user-manual/ruleset/rules/rules-classification.html), level 12 means a "High importance event" and level 5 means "User generated error".
-Since the denial of RDP connection is a denied access, we added a group check as well.
-They look like accurate levels for these events.

-So, let's write our first tests and run them!
+So, let's write our first tests and run them.

+We will implement the requirements one by one in the tests.

 ```python
 import unittest